 No one can work with an expired collection.
 If a user opens an expired collection then a prompt on the top of the page informs about the status of the collection.
 If you want to bring back an expired collection, click Change settings in the message to go to the Settings window to switch off the Expire Collection toggle.

-After the Settings button, a few members of the collection as listed by showing their profile icons.
+After the Settings button, a few members of the collection are listed by showing their profile icons.
 If you hover over the icons, the list of members is shown below it.

 Finally, click Share/Members button on the upper right corner of the Collection Details page to view users allowed to access the collection.
 Users with admin rights on the collection see the Share button while those without admin access see the Members button.
 Click the Members button to view the list of members of the collection along with their assigned rights.